onomondo/onomondo-eim/README.md

 ### REST API

-The REST API is a custom interface that is used by the eIM operator to manage his fleet of eUICCs.
+The REST API is a custom interface that is used by the eIM operator to manage a fleet of eUICCs.
 It is implemented as a HTTP server and uses JSON formatted requests and responses. (see also section `REST API`)